When it comes to contagious childhood illnesses, not a lot of us are aware that adults can also be affected by them.

 As for pregnant women who did not contract this condition as a child, this virus can lead to fetal problems.
-Parvovirus also poses health risks in those with anemia or weakened immune systems.
+Parvovirus also poses health risks in those with anaemia or weakened immune systems.

 Roseola (Sixth disease)

-Though this viral condition usually strikes toddlers and babies under the age of two, adults are also vulnerable of contracting this disease.
+Though this viral condition usually strikes toddlers and babies under the age of two, adults are also vulnerable to contracting this disease.

 If you’re an adult who has never had Roseola during childhood, you should be extra cautious when caring for a child who has it.

 How?
 As with most contagious childhood illnesses, strict handwashing and good hygiene helps prevent the spread of this condition.

 Roseola manifests as a sudden high fever, which lasts for two to three days, then pinkish rashes may appear all over the arms, neck, or torso.